 Years 1 and 2

 We also offer the Year 1 Peer Mentoring scheme (Mummies & Daddies).
 This scheme is very well established and is in place to support first-year students as they arrive in Manchester.
-This scheme is facilitated by trained Year 2 student mentors, plus a team of five Year 3 Student Coordinators.
+This scheme is facilitated by trained Year 2 student mentors, plus a small team of Year 3 Student Coordinators.

 In addition, support from a network of academic and administrative staff at the wider University is available.